TeamDynamix/tdx-quickstart-integrations/powershell samples/acct-dept-importer/README.md

 **-apiWSBeid**
 *Data Type: String*
 The TeamDynamix Web Services BEID value.
 This is found in the TDAdmin application organization details page.
 In this page, there is a **Security** box or Tab which shows the Web Services BEID value if you have the Admin permission to **Add BE Administrators**.
-You will need to generate a web services key and enabled key-based services for this value to appear.

 **-apiWSKey**
 *Data Type: String*
 The TeamDynamix Web Services Key value.
 This is found in the TDAdmin application organization details page.
-In this page, there is a **Security** box or Tab which shows the Web Services Key value if you have the Admin permission to **Add BE Administrators**.
-You will need to generate a web services key and enabled key-based services for this value to appear.
+In this page, there is a **Security** box or Tab which shows the **Admin Service Accounts (and their associated web services keys)** if you have the Admin permission to **Add BE Administrators**.
+You will need to create at least one **Admin Service Account** to get a web services key value.

 **-maxJsonObjectSizeInBytes**
 *Data Type: Integer*
+*Optional (default value is 104857600)*
 The maximum size in bytes for downloaded JSON payloads.
 The default is 104857600 which is roughly equivalent to 100 megabytes (MB).
 You likely won't need to increase this, but if your user base data (for manager matching) or account data is especially large, this gives you an option to.

 **-verboseLog**
 *Data Type: Switch*
+*Optional*
 Whether or not to use verbose logging to get a more detailed look at each row being saved as files are processed.

 ## Usage Example ##